rivkastrilitz/Ex2/README.md

  Panel:
  this class is used for making  graphics for the game. this class contins function such us :
-* updateFrame- uses to update the range of the panel.
+* updateFram e- uses to update the range of the panel.
-*paint-build the grapics of the arena.
+* paint - build the grapics of the arena.
-*drawGraph-drawing the graph by colling draw node and draw edge.
+* drawGraph - drawing the graph by colling draw node and draw edge.
-*drawPokemons- drowing the pokemons on the graph.
+* drawPokemons - drowing the pokemons on the graph.
-*drawAgants-drowing the agents on the  graph.
+* drawAgants - drowing the agents on the  graph.
-*drawClock-making a timer for the game.
+* drawClock  -making a timer for the game.